 Anytime you feel that your dreads need to be washed, just wash them.
-Try to not wash for at least a week or two to give them some time.
-After that you don't have anything to worry about when you wash – I would say every 2/3 weeks is good.
-Depending on your lifestyle (eg. Smoker, excercise, working environment) Washing them regularly and keeping them clean is a good thing - with my technique they will not become loose or wash out so you dont need to worry.
-Its a good idea to find a natural shampoo, you can buy some in the ONLINE STORE just be sure to focus on the roots with gentle massage and allow the shampoo to just run down to the tips and then rinse thoroughly.
+Try to not wash for at least 2/3 weeks after a session to allow them some time.
+After that you don't have anything to worry about when you wash – How often they need maintenance really depends on your lifestyle.
+Washing them regularly and keeping them clean is a good thing - with my technique they will not become loose or wash out so you don't need to worry.
+Just use a good normal shampoo you dont need anything gimmicky, just be sure to focus on the roots with gentle massage and allow the shampoo to just run down to the tips and then rinse thoroughly.

 If you swim or are in water a lot, your dreads can start smelling very funky and musty if you do not dry them out properly in the sun or with a hairdryer.
 Just always remember to use your common sense to keep your dreads as clean as possible.
-If you work in a kitchen or on a constuction site or with other smelly or dirty things, wear a hat or feel you need to wash them more often then if you work in an office.
+If you work in a kitchen or on a construction site for example, you may want to wear a hat or feel you need to wash them more often then if you work in an office.

 What do I do with an itchy scalp?

 An itchy scalp or dandruff is common to have at some time or another.
 It's normal.
-Try a Tea Tree based spray shampoo or anything with peppermint should help ease the itching.
-You should wash your dreads often and avoid the itchies.
+A few drops of Tea Tree in a water spray bottle will provide some relief.
+Wash your dreads often and avoid the itchies.
 If its persistent it may be time for maintenance to deal with all the loose hair, or possibly change shampoo.

 What if I have nits or lice?

 If something weird has crawled into your dreads, laid eggs and is having a party in there - don't go into denial because you're afraid you might have to chop your dreads off… DEAL WITH IT IMMEDIATELY.
-Lice is highly contagious and you'll give it to others - Not a good way to make friends.
-You should be able to save your hair if you deal with it swiftly with the appropriate medicated shampoos.
+Lice is highly contagious and you'll give it to others - Not a good way to make friends!
+You will be able to save your hair if you deal with it swiftly with the appropriate medicated shampoos.
 The mouse options are perfect for dreads.

 The section and therefore the amount of hair in the dread determines how thick the dread will be.
 The only option you have once your dreads are made and matured is to join dreads together or add more hair to form an extension.

 Palm rolling (rolling the dread back and forth between your palms) will help with the fuzzy hair that can come out of the body of the dread.
 Separating them all individually after your hair is washed and dry is literally the best thing you can do for your hair in between maintenance sessions.
-Keeping them clean and free of residues helps and washed regularly will speed up the process as well
+Keeping them clean and free of grime helps and washing regularly will speed up the process as well

-Should I loop my dreads through at the root?
+Should I loop/interlock my dreads through at the root?

 Absolutely not – NOT NEVER EVER!!
 A lot of salons actually charge for this ridiculous method.
-This is a technique that is severely damaging to Caucasian or Asian hair.
+This is a technique that is severely damaging to all hair types!
 The dreads will start to weaken, thin and split at the root and as the dread grows you will have indents, knots and loop marks down the dread as scars from this useless method.
 Don’t do this ever.
 This is the lazy way to fix your dreads!